dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 $ sudo systemctl restart ollama
 $ sudo systemctl status ollama
 ```

-### Demo

-Demo: https://bmae.edocloud.be (running the app and the db on an Azure virtual machine)

 ## Procedure to install the application on Streamlit Community cloud